Your agency is doing great work. Your clients love you. You’ve got a team of smart, talented creatives, strategists, and digital marketers.

 It’s also more efficient and appreciated by the editor if you send over a completed article stating that you are willing to make changes to get it publication ready or an in-depth outline of an article.
 Emails with questions such as, "Can I write for you?" or "Can I send you an article on X topic?" won't help the editor to determine if the article is a good fit.
 Most likely, that email will just be ignored as it’s an unnecessary step.

 Too often, PR pitches are way, way too long.
-Many I received are longer than 1,000 words.
-I even counted one that clocked in at more than 2,500.
+I receive many that are longer than 1,000 words; one even I even clocked in at over 2,500.

 According to the Fractl study, 45% of writers want pitches to be less than 100 words, and 43% want them to be less than 200 words.